marcelom/marceloatstanford/posts/2013-06-12-admigration.md

             print 'dsadd ou -d su.win.stanford.edu "%s"'% ','.join(item) l += 1

-The script dumps dsadd commands in a structured fashion: OU "a" is dumped before OU "a, b", otherwise the second one fails (because the underlying OU doe snot exist).
+The script dumps dsadd commands in a structured fashion: OU "a" is dumped before OU "a, b", otherwise the second one fails (because the underlying OU does not exist).

 ## Migrating GPO's